RickyDeFazio/UB-Safe/README.md

 # UBSafe

-Collects data from a crime api for the city of Buffalo to showcase the criminal activity as it continues to occur in recent time.
-The app has the ability to collect additional data from neighborhood residents via a survey.
+Implemented data from a crime api to produce a visual representation of local criminal activity.
+The app also collects additional data from neighborhood residents via a survey.

 Utilized: JavaScript, Python, HTML, CSS, and Flask.